eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 Thus, if the leader is a unique Condorcet winner, then after the iteration they will have over 50% approvals, and everyone else will have under 50% approvals.
 Therefore, the leader remains the leader, and must strictly win.
 The equilibrium challenger will be the candidate with the least bad head-to-head result against the leader.

 In conjunction with the previous section, what we see is that the way approval voting reacts with the way humans make decisions leads to a natural majoritarian outcome when everyone uses the leader rule.
 In that way, Approval voting is more majoritarian when voters are strategic, which significantly dampens the common criticism that Approval voting is both non-majoritarian and susceptible to strategic voting.
-In particular, if every voter applies the leader rule, then the outcome is the same or strictly better than the expectation of the voters going into the election.
+In particular, if every voter applies the leader rule, then the outcome is the same or strictly better, in a majoritarian sense, than the expectation of the voters going into the election.

 ## What if my information is faulty?

-The fundamental assumption of the leader rule is that voters have some information on who the front-runners are, and thus can identify the leader and challenger.
+It's important to contextualize the fundamental assumptions of the leader rule.
+To apply it, we are assuming that voters have some information on who the front-runners are, that they can identify a leader and challenger, and that the leader is truly the most likely candidate to win.
+We assume that we walk into the voting booth, cast our vote, and almost surely the leader wins and our vote was a drop in the bucket.
+But, *just in case*, our vote might just be a lottery ticket which breaks a tie favorably.

 But, chances are, you maybe don't have the most detailed polls and news coverage of the school board election you're voting in.
 Or maybe you do, but the polls aren't exactly Nate Silver-level accurate.
-What if your information is wrong?
+What if your information is wrong, or the polls are completely off?
 What if you misidentify the leader and challenger?
 What if there are three or four candidates who all seem viable, and you can't identify the leader and challenger at all?

 When information is sparse or untrustworthy, the leader rule loses some of its global optimality guarantees.
 However, I think once we get into the weeds of uncertainty, this is where recognizing the safety of casting an "honest ballot" in Approval voting becomes particularly useful.

+> An "honest ballot" is a particular type of sincere ballot, where you draw your line of acceptability based on your gut feeling of who you actually "approve" of, without strategically adjusting that line based on your perception of the election.

-The truth is that Approval is a very "safe" voting method for the voter, because it's strongly "monotonic" (more support for a candidate cannot hurt their chances of winning) and consistent with its ballot data.
+The truth is that Approval is a very "safe" voting method for the voter, because it's strongly "monotonic" (more support for a candidate cannot hurt their chances of winning) and [consistent with its ballot data](../consistentcardinal){:target="_blank"}.
 When in doubt, voting sincerely, according to your gut feeling of where the line of approval should be, is a very safe strategy.

-Laslier does prove that a sincere strategy is generally always optimal under Approval voting, in practice with a large electorate, at least.
+Laslier's work shows that a sincere strategy is generally always optimal under Approval voting, in practice, with a large electorate, at least.
 That is, you should always draw a line of acceptability somewhere.
 The strategy creeps in when there's pressure to adjust from that "gut" line to something else.
-The primary risks you are balancing when you adjust that line are:
+When you do not know who the likely winners are, the primary risks you are balancing when you adjust that line are:

 1. Your approval line is too strict.
 If you, for example, only approve of Palin, then you risk failing to help Begich win over Peltola, which could lead to Peltola winning.
 That is, you risk failing to be decisive in the Begich vs. Peltola race.
 2. Your approval line is too generous.
 If you, perhaps, approve of Palin and Begich, you might fail to help Palin win over Begich, which could lead to Begich winning.
 That is, you risk failing to be decisive in the Palin vs. Begich race.

-The leader rule is precisely the optimized balance of these two risks, by essentially working under the assumption of which races seem most likely to be pivotal.
-Withholding approval from Begich because you're focused on the Palin vs. Begich race when Peltola is the leader is a mistake because it's far more likely that the pivotal race will involve Peltola than not.
+The leader rule is precisely the optimized balance of these two risks, by essentially working under the assumption of which races are the most likely to be pivotal, based on who the frontrunners are.
+Withholding approval from Begich because you're focused on the Palin vs. Begich race when Peltola is the leader is a mistake if we assume it's far more likely that the pivotal race will involve Peltola than not.

-It's important to contextualize the assumptions of the leader rule.
-To apply it, we are assuming that the leader is truly the most likely candidate to win.
-We assume that we walk into the voting booth, cast our vote, and almost surely the leader wins and our vote was a drop in the bucket.
-But, *just in case*, our vote might just be a lottery ticket which breaks a tie favorably.
+It's worth emphasizing that leader upsets *do* happen already in choose-one voting, and that won't change under Approval voting.
+Dewey did not, in fact, defeat Truman.
+In fact, the leader rule actually makes them more likely when the perceived leader is actually a weak candidate.
+If a silent majority of voters preferred someone else to the candidate everyone expects to win, then it's certainly not unreasonable for that someone else to pull off an upset victory when that majority goes to vote, and particularly if they are freed to vote for multiple candidates.
+In my [future post](../leader-dynamics){:target="_blank"}, I explore this in detail, and explain how the leader rule, when used en masse, tends to lead to a more majoritarian-preferred outcome than whatever voters expect going into the voting booth.

+Voter perception and behavior are intertwined.
+It's hard to untangle whether or not a candidate wins *because* of the perception of who the leader is, whether they were the leader, validated by the voters, or if they were preferred by a silent majority to the perceived leader.
+The leader rule is simply a best response to a given assumption about the leader and challenger, but it does not necessarily make that assumption more likely to be correct, or a self-fulfilling prophecy.
+The difference between the leader rule and other strategies is that when many people use it, it tends to make the outcome more majoritarian not less.

 Suppose the favorite to win is also your favorite candidate.
 The leader rule says to bullet vote to preserve their lead.
-But what happens if the results come back and your favorite is in last place, your least favorite won, and your second favorite was a close second?
+But what happens if the results come back and your favorite is in last place, and your second favorite was a close second?
 If you genuinely liked your second favorite, then perhaps you'll regret not voting "honestly" for both and hedging your bets.
-And, when you're not particularly trusting of the polls, then honesty might just be the best policy.

 But, from another perspective, the reality is that the electorate saw your favorite was likely to win, and overwhelmingly voted for everyone else.
 That's the system converging to the secret consensus candidate that was hidden under low quality polling.
 And no strategy can save an unacceptable candidate from losing to a much more broadly supported one.

-However, it's worth emphasizing that upsets *do* happen.
-In fact, the leader rule actually makes them more likely when the perceived leader is actually a weak candidate.
-If a majority of voters preferred someone else to the candidate everyone expects to win, then it's certainly not unreasonable for that someone else to pull off an upset victory when that majority is freed to vote for multiple candidates.
-In my [future post](../leader-dynamics){:target="_blank"}, I explore this in detail, and explain how the leader rule, when used en masse, tends to lead to a more majoritarian-preferred outcome than whatever voters expect going into the voting booth.
+That is just Approval voting working as intended.

+In practice, a single ballot is unlikely to be decisive.
+Thus, changing to an honest ballot is less about changing the outcome, and more about changing how you feel about your vote, and that's still powerful.

-But when you have no idea who the leader and challenger are, then it's very hard to know which races are the most likely to be pivotal.
-In that case, you might as well just draw your line of approval based on your gut feeling of who you *actually approve* of, and not worry about the strategic implications of your vote.
-Let's call this the "honest ballot", which is a particular choice of a sincere ballot that is based on your gut feeling of who is acceptable to you, and who is not.
+When you have no idea who the leader and challenger are, then it's especially hard to know which races are the most likely to be pivotal.
+In that case, you might as well just cast an honest ballot, and draw your line of approval based on your gut feeling of who you *actually approve* of, and not worry about the strategic implications of your vote.

 ### The Power of the Honest Ballot